 Choose to leave something good behind on this earth that will outlive you and me so as to not be so easily forgotten after your death.

 As it turned out, the inability for me to "legally" place the panels on the roof as I was free to do down in Florida, turned into a blessing....bye-bye snow.
-Push-broom works perfect.
+Push-Broom works perfect.
 The photo on the left has not been cleaned off yet.
 The other two photos were probably the day after (LOL).